Riga Marathon: Global pandemic

+World Capital of Road Running in 2023

-But the organizers reached a new peak after the end of the coronavirus pandemic, winning the right to hold the first World Athletics Road Running Championships in Riga (World Athletics Road Running Championships Riga 23) on September 30 - October 1, 2023.
+But the organizers reached a new peak after the end of the coronavirus pandemic, winning the right to hold the first World Athletics Road Running Championships in Riga (World Athletics Road Running Championships Riga 23) on 30 September – 1 October 2023.

-2023 Rimi Riga Marathon, which will be held on 6-7 May, there will be a track rehearsal for the World Championships, allowing runners to try out the World Championship courses.
+2023 Rimi Riga Marathon was a track rehearsal for the World Championships, allowing recreational runners to try out the World Championship courses.

+The World Athletics Road Running Championships and the Rimi Riga Marathon, the two biggest running events in the Baltics, had a combined economic impact of €11,803,000 on Latvia in 2023, according to a study that examined their effects on the country's economy.

+For the first time since the epidemic, the two major running competitions, the Rimi Riga Marathon and the World Athletics Road Running Championships, brought together a record-breaking 38,660 participants from more than 100 nations in the capital of Latvia.

+35th Anniversary Marathon (2025)

+The 2025 Rimi Riga Marathon marked the 35th edition of the event and set a new participation record with 40,122 runners, including 6,017 international participants from 109 countries.
+Jeļena Prokopčuka completed her final elite marathon, finishing second among Latvian women (2:51:00).

+According to a study, the 2025 Rimi Riga Marathon had an economic impact of €16,759,900 on Riga, including €7,460,700 directed to the accommodation and catering sectors and €2,481,800 in tax revenues from foreign visitors.

 Course

 The start and finish line of the marathon is set on the 11 November Embankment next to Riga Castle.

-The marathon course crosses over the Daugava river via the Vanšu, Stone, and Island Bridges, and also includes a section that runs through the cobblestoned streets of Old Riga.
+The marathon course crosses over the Daugava river via the Vanšu, Stone, and also includes a section that runs next to the Old Riga.

 All of the courses are single-lap courses and are fairly flat and mostly features the center of the city.

-The 33rd edition of Riga Marathon is set to be a rehearsal for the first World Athletics Road Running Championships, which will take place in Riga in 30 September – 1 October.
-In which the marathon course will be laid out over two laps of the official World Athletics Road Running Championships half marathon course.
+The 33rd edition of Riga Marathon was a rehearsal for the first World Athletics Road Running Championships, which took place in Riga in 30 September – 1 October.
+On that occasion, the marathon was held over two laps of the official World Championships half marathon course.
+The 35th edition in 2025 returned to a single-loop course.